An implementation of the Semantic Pointer Architecture for Nengo

 - Seamless integration with non-SPA Nengo models.

-- All of the core functionality is implemented and most of the API should be fairly stable.
+- All of the core functionality is implemented and the API is stable.

 pip install nengo-spa